KAIST-VCLAB/singshot-hdr-demosaicing/README.md

 ### Abstraction

-> Spatial resolution of an image sensor has increased significantly, allowing us to capture additional information, such as spatially-varying multiple exposures.
-Quad-Bayer patterned sensors have become popular, enabling snapshot HDR imaging.
-> However, the quad-Bayer pattern compromises spatial resolution for multiple exposures and colors in results.
-Also, the general quad-Bayer sensor controls exposures by gain rather than the actual exposure time, and thus the extension of dynamic range has been insignificant.
-> While time-varying multiple exposures are desirable for high-quality HDR imaging, it is inapplicable to dynamic scenes in general, requiring an additional deghosting method.
-> In this work, we propose a snapshot HDR demosaicing method, which takes time-varying multiple exposures as input and jointly solves both demosaicing and deghosting problems from the quad-Bayer patterned input.
-> Our method consists of a feature-extraction module to handle mosaiced multiple exposures and a U-net style multiscale transformer module to register spatial displacements of multiple exposures and colors to obtain a high-quality HDR image from a quad-Bayer RAW image.
-> We create a dataset of quad-Bayer sensor input with varying exposures and colors and train our network using our dataset.
-> Results validate that our method outperforms baseline HDR reconstruction methods with both synthetic and real datasets.
+> The quad-Bayer patterned image sensor has made significant improvements in spatial resolution over recent years due to advancements in image sensor technology.
+This has enabled single-shot high-dynamic-range (HDR) imaging using spatially varying multiple exposures.
+Popular methods for multi-exposure array sensors involve varying the gain of each exposure, but this does not effectively change the photoelectronic energy in each exposure.
+Consequently, HDR images produced using gain-based exposure variation may suffer from noise and details being saturated.
+To address this problem, we intend to use time-varying exposures in quad-Bayer patterned sensors.
+This approach allows long-exposure pixels to receive more photon energy than short- or middle-exposure pixels, resulting in higher-quality HDR images.
+However, time-varying exposures are not ideal for dynamic scenes and require an additional deghosting method.
+To tackle this issue, we propose a single-shot HDR demosaicing method that takes time-varying multiple exposures as input and jointly solves both the demosaicing and deghosting problems.
+Our method uses a feature-extraction module to handle mosaiced multiple exposures and a multiscale transformer module to register spatial displacements of multiple exposures and colors.
+We also created a dataset of quad-Bayer sensor input with time-varying exposures and trained our network using this dataset.
+Results demonstrate that our method outperforms baseline HDR reconstruction methods with both synthetic and real datasets.
+With our method, we can achieve high-quality HDR images in challenging lighting conditions.

 [Presentation file](https://drive.google.com/file/d/1sJswcXjly7GI8QgXUr1gs9F5Adcq33TW/view?usp=share_link) (Google Drive)